phaidra/phaidra-admin-manual/Classification_server/using_skosmos_with_fuseki.md

 ### 3. Start Jena Fuseki

-1. Open a command prompt and cd into apache-jena-fuseki directory (cd /var/www/skosmos/jena-fuseki1-1.3.0)
+1. Open a command prompt and cd into apache-jena-fuseki directory (e.g. /var/www/fuseki)
 2. Run Fuseki Server from the command prompt: ./fuseki-server

 #### Options for starting Fuseki